demessiee/node-express-intro/Unit-2B.md

 ## Lab Overview

-Your engineering team at ABC Solutions Company has just adopted MongoDB as the their primary database for storing employee data.
+Your engineering team at ABC Solutions Company has just adopted MongoDB as their primary database for storing employee data.
 You are in charge of migrating all of the endpoints to read and write to MongoDB instead of the JSON file.

-In addition you must also use Mongoose schemas to model your employee data.
+In addition, you must also use Mongoose schemas to model your employee data.
 Your code base is starting to get complex, so it is recommended to have Mongoose schemas in their own folder calls `models` and import them as needed.

-Lastly, your MongoDB database won't have all of the employee data so you will need to import in the in the employee data from the JSON file.
+Lastly, your MongoDB database won't have all of the employee data so you will need to import in the employee data from the JSON file.

 ## Lab Starter Code

-Your lab for Unit 2B will start off where your lab for unit 2A ended off.
+Your lab for Unit 2B will start off where your lab for unit 2A ended.

 You can clone your starter code here:
 [LINK]